tiborauer/ansible-win/README.md

     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Tools-All -All
     ```

-2. Connect the VMs with the (Windows) host and the internet
+2. Connect the VMs to with the (Windows) host and the internet
-    1. Create virtual network for the VMs
     ```powershell
     New-VMSwitch -SwitchName HyperVSwitch -SwitchType Internal
     New-NetIPAddress -IPAddress 10.12.0.1 -PrefixLength 24 -InterfaceAlias "vEthernet (HyperVSwitch)" New-NetNAT -Name HyperVNAT -InternalIPInterfaceAddressPrefix 10.12.0.0/24
     ```
-    2. Ensure that VMs can reach the software space on host
-        1. Search and open the "Windows Defender Firewall with Advanced Security" in the Start
-        2. Inbound Rules -> File and Printer Sharing (SMB-In), Public
-        3. Double click
-        4. General tab -> Click "Enabled"
-        5. Scope tab -> Remote IP address -> These IP addresses
-        6. (Optional) Replace "Local subnet" to IP range 10.12.0.101-10.12.0.119 to restrict access

 3. Clone repo for provisioning
     ```shell